50th Anniversary EGAS conference

 The 50th conference will be held at the Jagiellonian University from .
 We expect the jubilee conference to attract large audience and offer talks by the best-recognized experts in the field of AMO physics.
-The programme will consist of approximately ten plenary lectures, ten invited talks, and thirty contributed talks.
+The programme will consist of six plenary lectures, eight invited talks, and twenty six contributed talks.
 Two poster sessions will be also organized.
 The conference will offer a unique opportunity for the community to interact and exchange ideas, providing chances for new collaborations and strengthening existed ones.

 Kraków and the Jagiellonian University